CLASS-SZ/class_sz/README.rst

 In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (currently being developped: kSZ, galaxy, isw, lensing and cib).

+The code is currently in development, don't hesitate to reach out if anything is unclear due to lack of comments and indications.

 **The code CLASS_SZ is an extension of the CLASS code.**